mahavedalla/mahavedalla/docs/questions/katha/whether-inter-religious-debate-is-permissible.md

-# Whether inter-religious debate is permissible?
+Question: Whether inter-religious debate is permissible?
 Answer in Brief: -
  Category: Kathā
 Sutta References: AN 10.94